-Select courses from: Art, Communications & Theatre, English, Foreign Language (which includes HUMN courses), Music or Philosophy.
-Students majoring in a Humanities & Fine Arts department may not count courses from the major department in this block.
+G1 courses typically occur within the following departments: Art, Communications & Theatre, English, Foreign Language (which includes HUMN courses), Music or Philosophy.
+Students majoring in a Humanities & Fine Arts department may not court courses from the major department in this block.